 It’s been a long time since the French press became popular in America .
 It was originally invented by an American who loved coffee and wanted to find a way to make his drink stronger than what he could get from other methods.
 The device is still used today for its simplicity, compact design, and ease of use.
 However, there are many different types of French presses out there – so how do you choose?
 This article will help you figure out which type is best for you!

-Even with many coffee equipment options to choose from, selecting a French Press is one of the easiest decisions to make.
+Even with many coffee equipment options to choose from, selecting a French Presses are one of the easiest decisions to make.
 In this article, we break down French Press users into four categories: the road warrior, the traveler, glass fans, and stainless steel fans.

-After brewing a thousand times with various French Press, brewers is that as long as the filter seal was tight, no one French Press made better coffee than the next.
+After brewing a thousand times with various French Presses, brewers is that as long as the filter seal was tight, no one French Press made better coffee than the next.
 Changing the coarseness of your coffee, stir it more, or altering your coffee to water ratio are far more important.
-If you have an already-working French Press but don’t like the coffee, it makes, first check the Troubleshooting French Press Coffee article for tips.
+If you have an already-working French Press but don’t like the coffee, it makes, first check this article for tips.

 #1 The Road Warrior

 Look for a travel mug incorporating a built-in French presses for those who are always on the go.
 You can brew the coffee right in the mug.
 A good press will fit in the drink holder of your car.
 Some people have less satisfactory experiences with French presses because they do not tighten the filter tightly enough or use too coarse coffee grounds.

 Bodum has created a solution: The travel French press is great because it keeps the grounds down and keeps the coffee warm.
 When preparing ground coffee in a French press, use the provided recipe and avoid overloading it with too much.
 Though you will only receive 34 ounces of coffee using a French press, this is an inconvenience if you need more than that.
 You can brew coffee at home with a larger device and then carry the thermos as you go out.